alteredverse/AV-Catalog-Parser-Demo/README.md

 ```

 ## ▶️ How to Run the App
-To run the Gradio app locally, use:
+To run the Gradio app locally, prepare NVIDIA, LLAMA_CLOUD, CONVAI API Keys, and ConvAI characters.
+Then put the API keys in the scripts accordingly and use:

 ```bash
 python app.py